-- Parse some files to implement Reader and Summary traits - The parse methods will return a Result, which means they can fail - Parsing strings in Rust is tricky... - Even though this week focused on Errors and Traits, this homework will also heavily test your familiarity with the String API
+- You'll be parsing some files to implement Reader and Summary traits - The parse methods will return a Result , which means they can fail - Parsing strings in Rust is tricky, so you will only need to do half of this homework to receive full credit - The second half is all extra credit! - Even though this week focused on Errors and Traits, this homework will heavily test your familiarity with the String API - Please do not hesistate to reach out for help!